 Emergency contraceptives are not like the other contraception methods.
 Emergency contraception should never be the contraception that you choose to use regularly, it is not a method that you pick and say, “I think this is the one for me, I’ll take 10 please”.
 Emergency contraception is a back-up method for emergencies, for that one time the condom broke, or the diaphragm slipped or other genuine accidents or unforeseen circumstances.
 If you’re unfortunate enough to have one of these, immediately visit your healthcare provider to seek further advice.
 Don’t forget to get yourself tested for STIs, too.
 These unfortunate accidents expose you to those as well as unplanned pregnancy.

 It helps prevent pregnancy after birth control failure or unprotected sex

-Most effective when used within 24 hours after unprotected sex, but it is effective up to 120 hours (5 days) after unprotected sex.
+Most effective when used within the first 12 hours after unprotected sex, but it is effective up to 72 hours (3 days) after unprotected sex.

 It contains a high dose of hormones in one pill

 Using it repeatedly can interrupt the natural menstrual cycle

 It may cause headache, nausea, vomiting, abdominal pain, menstrual pain, tiredness, dizziness, fatigue

 Does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs)

 Your healthcare provider knows the subject better than anyone; get the right answers for you